-Reference librarians provide assistance with research on class assignments and other scholarly endeavors.

-- Tutors offer one-on-one sessions and lead workshops covering some of the most challenging class material. - An area is set aside as a knife skills and piping practice area with peer tutors standing by to offer guidance as needed - A testing area provides a comfortable, quiet space for students who require accommodation or need to take a make-up test.
+- Reference librarians provide assistance with research on class assignments and other scholarly endeavors - Tutors offer one-on-one sessions and lead workshops covering some of the most challenging class material. - An area is set aside as a knife skills and piping practice area with peer tutors standing by to offer guidance as needed. - A testing area provides a comfortable, quiet space for students who require accommodation or need to take a make-up test.

 Assistance with academic areas may take the form of peer tutoring, supplemental practice materials, content workshops, and study strategies.
-The LSC/LLC also assists students with basic skills such as knife cuts, piping, and produce identification.
+The LSC/LLC also assists students with basic skills such as knife cuts and piping-all services can be offered on campus or virtually.